nohren/Open-Table-Bot/README.md

 - At the project root, `npm run server`
 - In the browser install tampermonkey extension.
 You can find it in chrome as an extension.
-- In the project root tampermonkey folder, copy paste the openTableBot.js script as a new tampermonkey script
+- In the project root tampermonkey folder, copy the openTableBot.js script contents and paste it into a new tampermonkey script in the browser extension.
 - Navigate to https://www.opentable.com/ and select a date, time and restaurant.
 - Make sure the big red "Find a Time" button is visible.
 Otherwise clear the cache / cookies until it is.
 - You should see tampermonkey running and a green button in the top left of the browser titled "Start Bot".
 Click it.